asyncapi/website/pages/blog/json-schema-beyond-validation.md

 For those unfamiliar with Asyncapi [we use a superset of JSON Schema](https://www.asyncapi.com/docs/specifications/2.0.0#schemaObject) as the default format for defining operation payloads, headers, channel parameter schemas, etc.

-Even though we allow other formats such as Avro, OpenAPI 3.x and Swagger 2.x, RAML schemas in its place, as soon as it hits the parser (which most tooling utilizes), said formats are converted to JSON Schema draft 7 to ensure a [common structure for tooling](https://github.com/asyncapi/parser-js/blob/826b36922260254ba23d162cda309fc72f552c49/lib/models/message.js#L20).
+Even though we allow other formats such as Avro, OpenAPI 3.x and Swagger 2.x, RAML schemas in its place, as soon as it hits the parser (which most tooling utilizes), said formats are converted to [JSON Schema draft 7](https://json-schema.org/specification-links.html#draft-7) to ensure a [common structure for tooling](https://github.com/asyncapi/parser-js/blob/826b36922260254ba23d162cda309fc72f552c49/lib/models/message.js#L20).

-However, in tooling, many times you do not want to validate data, but know the structure of the data.
-For example for the payload of messages, in specific programming languages, how do you represent such data so it is easier to interact with, such as classes that represent the payload?
+However, in tooling, many times you do not want to validate data, but to represent the data in a structured manner so it is easier to interact with, such as classes that represent a message payload.

 ## Quick intro to JSON Schema